Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 In our guide to renting and driving a car in Spain, we share practical tips and useful links that will come in handy before your car journey.

-Read even more tips on travelling to Spain.
+☞ Read even more tips about travelling to Spain.

 What to taste in Malaga?

-Traditional Spanish dishes are served in Malaga.
+Malaga serves traditional Spanish food.
 Typical dishes to try include gazpacho, a cold tomato soup, espetos de sardinas, grilled sardines on wooden skewers, paella with seafood or chicken, and ajoblanco, a refreshing almond and garlic soup.

 Where to stay in Malaga?